 Then, the above conditions achieved, take off the heat.
 Leave to steep for 12 hours.
 Then rinse three times, rubbing the corn hard to get rid of the pericarp and the lime.
 I mean this.
 Really rinse it.
 You don't want it to taste a bit chemical.

 Then, unless you have a wet grinder or a special masa grinding stone from Mexico, grind a quarter of the corn in the food processor.
 Grind until it is as fine as possible, like flour.
 The finer the grind, the softer the tortilla.
 Do the other 3/4 bit by bit.
-Add salt to taste, quite alot is needed.
+Add salt to taste, quite a lot is needed.
 I didn't get it as fine as if I had a proper machine but it was pretty good.
+Postscript: I now have a Vitamix which works brilliantly.

 For more information about this go to these sites: